model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    they are implicitly logically conjoined.

-2. Next, Kani must make sure that the approximation we specified actually holds by **checking** the contract against the implementation.
-This is in contrast to ["stubbing"][stubbing], where the approximation is blindly trusted.
+2. Next, Kani makes sure that the contract we specified overapproximates the implementation with a **check**.
+This is in contrast to ["stubbing"][stubbing], where the approximation is trusted blindly.

-   The contract must always overapproximate the function to guarantee soundness.
-   To facilitate the check Kani needs a suitable environment to verify the function in.
+   To facilitate this check Kani needs a suitable environment to verify the function in.
 For this proposal the environment must be provided by us (the users).
 See [future possibilities](#future-possibilities) for a discussion about the arising soundness issues and their remedies.

-   We provide the checking environment for our contract with a special new `proof_for_contract` harness.
+   We provide the checking environment for our contract with a `proof_for_contract` harness that specifies the contract it is supposed to check.

    ```rs
    #[kani::proof_for_contract(my_div)]